Robert F. Kennedy Bridge

-The Robert F. Kennedy Bridge (RFK Bridge; also known by its previous name, the Triborough Bridge) is a complex of bridges and elevated expressway viaducts in New York City.
+The Robert F. Kennedy Bridge (RFK Bridge; or more commonly referred to by locals by its name prior to 2008, the Triborough Bridge, or Triboro) is a complex of bridges and elevated expressway viaducts in New York City.
 The bridges link the boroughs of Manhattan, Queens, and the Bronx.
 The viaducts cross Randalls and Wards Islands, previously two islands and now joined by landfill.

 The RFK Bridge, a toll bridge, carries Interstate 278 (I-278) as well as the unsigned highway New York State Route 900G.
 It connects with the FDR Drive and the Harlem River Drive in Manhattan, the Bruckner Expressway (I-278) and the Major Deegan Expressway (Interstate 87) in the Bronx, and the Grand Central Parkway (I-278) and Astoria Boulevard in Queens.
 The three primary bridges of the RFK Bridge complex are: